Find Trade Colleges

 • Inform customers of procedures for applying for services, such as ATM cards, direct deposit of checks, and certificates of deposit.

-When polled, New Accounts Clerks say the following skills are most frequently used in their jobs:
+These are the skills New Accounts Clerks say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.